NFDI4Agri: National Research Data Infrastructure for Agricultural Sciences

 In the interest of improving population health through better and broader data re-use in Germany, we map out a national research strategy focusing on personal health data.
 Main objectives are (1) the implementation of a federated health data infrastructure in Germany for searching and accessing health care data and health databases, (2) to enhance data sharing and data linkage of personal health data in compliance with privacy regulations and ethics principles, (3) to enable the development and deployment of new consent management mechanisms and augmented data access services, and (4) to foster data sharing and cooperation between clinical research, epidemiological and public health communities.

-NFDI4Microbiome: National Research Data Infrastructure for Microbiome Research
+NFDI4Microbiota: National Research Data Infrastructure for Microbiota Research

 A large fraction of existing microorganisms is associated with plants, animals, and human beings, where they typically exert essential functions.
 However, the complexity of these microorganisms and their symbiotic interactions is yet poorly understood.
 Microbiota (including viruses) have a strong impact on many aspects of human life, starting from health to ecologically relevant processes.
 The biggest challenge in the understanding of microbiota lies in the complexity of numerous biotic interactions between the specific strains of a microbiota and their abiotic environmental factors.
 Mapping and deciphering those molecular interactions and the underlying regulatory mechanisms is a crucial step towards an understanding and usage of microbiota.